bytemanproject/byteman/contrib/bmunit/README.txt

 agent jar, byteman.jar, by setting environment variable BYTEMAN_HOME to the directory in which Byteman has been installed.
 The agent jar should be in the lib subdirectory.

+Note that you should not install the Byteman agent jar into your application classpath.
+When the agent is autoloaded it is automatically installed into the bootstrap classpath.
+If you locate the agent jar either in the system classpath or in your application deployment then all sorts of weird $#!+ will happen.

-Note that JAVA_HOME is the location where you installed a Java JDK (not just a Java JRE) This jar is not normally added to the Java runtime path.
+Note also that JAVA_HOME is the location where you installed a Java JDK (not just a Java JRE) This jar is not normally added to the Java runtime path.
 That normally only includes jars from $JAVA_HOME/jre/lib.
 If you have only installed a Java runtime rather then a full JDK you may not find a tools jar.